bormaxi8080/bormaxi8080/README.md

 ![alt text](img/repos-list.png)

-Dec 2025: Together with Pavel Bannikov, we authored the course "ABCs of Prompt Engineering" on the specifics of AI and prompt engineering.
+Dec 2025: Together with [@paulpogoda](https://github.com/paulpogoda), we authored the course "ABCs of Prompt Engineering" on the specifics of AI and prompt engineering.
 The course consisted of four lectures and was held on the [kislorod.io](https://kislorod.io) platform.

 Sep 2024 / Jun 2026: Began studying at the OLSHA Open Literary School (several literary publications have been written).